Supporting religious pluralism and respect for freedom of religion or belief across South Asia (SAC)

-- Strengthened and increased capacity of a network of Human Rights Defenders (HRDs), researchers, and organizations across South Asia, working securely and collaboratively to promote the rights of religious minorities.
+- Strengthened and increased the capacity of a network of Human Rights Defenders (HRDs), researchers, and organizations across South Asia, working securely and collaboratively to promote the rights of religious minorities.

-- Regular and authoritative information and research regarding violations of FoRB in South Asia distributed to key national, regional, and international actors.
+- Regular and authoritative information and research regarding violations of FoRB in South Asia are distributed to key national, regional, and international actors.

-- Strengthened capacity and opportunities for CSOs to engage in joined up sustained advocacy based on research findings at the local and national levels to improve accountability for FoRB violations against religious minorities and legislation regarding FoRB.
+- Strengthened capacity and opportunities for CSOs to engage in joined-up sustained advocacy based on research findings at the local and national levels to improve accountability for FoRB violations against religious minorities and legislation regarding FoRB.

-- Greater priority given to addressing discrimination, intolerance, and violence on the grounds of FoRB in South Asia amongst regional and international actors, in particular the SAARC, UN human rights mechanisms, and international agencies.
+- Greater priority is given to addressing discrimination, intolerance, and violence on the grounds of FoRB in South Asia amongst regional and international actors, in particular the SAARC, UN human rights mechanisms, and international agencies.